 In this case, we will set 0.5%.
 If the current algorithm is making 1 USD/day and the new algorithm suitable for the switch is making 1.005 USD, we will switch to the new algorithm.
 If we would set it at 5%, the new algorithm should be making at least 1.05 USD to switch to it.

-In new version of profit switch you can also set the minimum mining time in hours and minutes.
-Default setting is 10 minutes.
+In the new version of profit switch, you can also set the minimum mining time in hours and minutes.
+The default setting is 10 minutes.

 Activate profit switch

 After you have saved changes, you have only saved the configuration that will be used for profit switch.
 To really start profit switching, you will need to activate it for your miner.
 You can do that by clicking on the switch icon on workers’ list or by edit the configs of your worker (the second option is faster alternative if you want to activate profit switch for multiple workers at the same time).

 You can check your balance on Mining Pool Hub on your balances page or add it to your pools balance monitoring on the minerstat dashboard.
 The API key can be found under your account’s settings, and API ID is your user ID.